victoradepoju/Jhipster-microservices/README.md

 Define the following fields:

-- `id`: Long, auto-generated
 - `title`: String, not null, unique
 - `authorName`: String, not null
 - `isbn`: String
 - `archived`: Boolean
 - `shareable`: Boolean, not null

+Select the following prompts as it fits your preference.
+At the end, JHipster will generate the entity, relationship (if any, none in this case), repository, service, and resource (REST API controller), DTO, tests etc.

-### 2. Implement the Book Resource
+### 2. Implement the Book Resource (generated)

 The `BookResource` class provides CRUD operations for the `Book` entity.

 ## Running the Applications

-### 1. Start the JHipster Registry
+### 1. Make sure the JHipster Registry is running

+Remember, we achieved this using the command:
 ```bash
 ./mvnw
 ```

 ### 2. Run the Gateway Application

-Open the Gateway project in IntelliJ and start it.
+Open the Gateway project in IntelliJ (or any preferred IDE) and run it.
+Remember, the gateway and microservice apps use no front end framework (no client) so running them from the IDE (main) will only start the backend.

 ### 3. Run the BookService Microservice

-Open the BookService project in IntelliJ and start it.
+Open the BookService project in IntelliJ and start it the application like we did the gateway app

 ## Testing the API with Postman